tsloughter/rebar3.org/content/en/docs/commands.md

 ## report

-Generates contextual data to include in bug reports
+Generates contextual data to include in bug reports.

 ## shell